-Best CounterTop Microwave – Top 5 Hottest Reviews for Feb.
+Best CounterTop Microwave Review – Top 5 Hottest List for Mar.
 2017

 When microwave ovens were first introduced into the consumer marketplace, they were a novelty – and they were large and expensive.

 An oven that can cook or heat things up in seconds rather than half-an-hour or more?
 Amazing – as long as you were willing to pay more than a thousand dollars for a huge microwave that seemingly took up a quarter of the kitchen and did little more than turn on and off.

 Today, of course, it would be hard to find many homes, apartments or college dorms without a microwave.
 You can pick one up at almost any drugstore for $25, and it will do a lot more than those rudimentary ovens.
 If you want to spend more than a thousand dollars, naturally, you still can; those models will be built-in ones, though, and will do everything but walk the dog and empty the garbage.

 But counter top microwaves are now easily affordable, versatile, indispensable and can fit into nearly any kitchen easily.
 And some of the newest models even come with convection cooking, a breakthrough certainly unthinkable when those original boat-anchor microwaves first came out in the mid 1900s.

 What To Look For When Buying the Best Countertop Microwave?

 Most of the best everyday countertop microwaves will cost you between $100 and $200; even ones with convection features run less than $300.
 You get a lot of appliance for that price, with one-touch “quick keys” for different foods, buttons for express cooking (choosing one or two minutes, for example), delayed start times and even beeper volume controls.